Kotla Sarang Khan

 Kotla Sarang Khan is a village located in Kharian Tehsil, Gujrat District in Punjab Province of Pakistan.

-The nearest town is Lalamusa about seven kilometers to the Northeast.
-The village has a population of almost ten thousand and holds two seats in the local area government union council.
+The nearest town, Lalamusa, is seven kilometers to the northeast.
+The village has a population of almost 10,000 and holds two seats in the local area government union council.
 The main occupation is farming.

 History

-Most popular traditions hold that the first native of the village was a person named as Sarang Khan who settled in the area in the sixteenth century during the famous Band-O-Bast by Mughal Emperor Akbar.
+Most popular traditions hold that the village was named after Sultan Sarang Khan Ghakkar who established an outpost on the site of the present village in the 16th century to protect against attacks by the Sur Empire after Humayun had fled to Persia.
 The population has increased very slowly.
-After the Afghan war some Afghan immigrants chose to remain in the village and few of them are still living with their families in neighborhoods.
+After the Afghan war, some Afghan refugees chose to remain in the village and some of them still live with their families in the area.

 Basic amenities

 Electricity and telephone service are now provided to this remote village after long effort by village residents.
-Broadband facility is also available to residents.
-People with no land-line access in remote places can obtain high-speed internet through PTCL's wireless 3G service "EVO".
+Broadband facility is also available.
 The nearest health center is Rural Health Centre about 3 miles away.